mak/ekdeco/README.md

 # ekdeco
-Script for dealing with varius ek's
+Scripts for dealing with various ek's